 You Can Touch Dinosaur Bones at the Morrison Natural History Museum

 It’s not every day that a museum director asks you to help do his job.
-Nor is it common that an amateur and his kids are allowed to help excavate million-years-old dinosaur bones for a museum.
-That’s exactly what we got to do at the Morrison Natural History Museum, which is located just west of Denver, Colorado in the small town of Morrison.
+Nor is it common that an amateur and his kids get to excavate million-years-old dinosaur bones for a museum.
+That’s exactly what we did at the Morrison Natural History Museum, located just west of Denver, Colorado in the small town of Morrison.

-Disclaimer: Our family was given complimentary admission to the Morrison Natural History Museum for this post, but all views expressed are our honest opinions.
+Disclaimer: Our family received complimentary admission to the Morrison Natural History Museum for this post.
+All views expressed are our honest opinions.
 Find out more here.

 Morrison was a hotbed of dinosaur activity more than 100 million years ago.
 After this time, the Rocky Mountains rose from the earth and the waters of an ancient lake receded, leaving a vast field of preserved bones.
 In the 1870s, fossils were found in the area, along with foot imprints encased in the once sandy banks of the lake.
 Morrison is one of the richest areas for uncovering and researching these beasts of the past.

-Given its history, it is no surprise that a natural history museum dedicated to these Jurassic and Cretaceous animals is found in Morrison.
+Given its history, it is no surprise to find a natural history museum dedicated to these Jurassic and Cretaceous animals in Morrison.
 But it is surprising to find a museum that allows the visitor such unfettered access to the exhibits.
-We were encouraged to touch the bones, instead of standing at a distance and merely observing these artifacts.
+We were encouraged to touch the bones, instead of standing at a distance, merely observing these artifacts.

 The museum is in a two-story building complete with a gift shop.
 Outside the building, there is a kids’ digging pit and examples of prehistoric flora and fauna.
 Inside, you will find the first discovered bones of an apatosaurus ajax and a stegosaurus.
 You also will find infant stegosaurus tracks, thought to be from a 20-pound animal.

 The museum displays original and cast models of animals from the Jurassic and Cretaceous periods (which include the already mentioned animals in addition to allosaurus, T-Rex and triceratops), and specimens from the ice age (including a mammoth, saber-tooth cat, and 1,000 pound North American lion that was the size of a polar bear).
-The first floor is primarily dedicated to the Jurassic fossils found in Morrison, while the upper floor showcases the Cretaceous and ice-age animals.
+The first floor features the Jurassic fossils found in Morrison, while the upper floor showcases the Cretaceous and ice-age animals.

 The second floor also includes living amphibians, including a herkimer monitor lizard, snakes, and box turtles.
 Those brave enough can touch a milk snake named Sylvia during a guided tour.
 My son and I got to touch Sylvia, but my daughter stayed far away.